 Exhibits & Collections

 Welcome to the Exhibits & Collections page of the Museum of Indian Culture.
 The museum maintains and displays a wide variety of items, including stone tool collections, ceramics, carvings, photographs, weapons, beadwork, and basketry from Native peoples throughout the Western hemisphere.
-Our collections range from a Hupa basket collection from California to Aztec ceremonial clothing from Mexico to stone tools from a Lenape/Delaware rock shelter site in Pennsylvania.
+Our collections range from Southwestern Hupa baskets, to Aztec ceremonial clothing from Mexico, to stone tools from a Lenape/Delaware rock shelter site in Pennsylvania.

 Currently On Display: